p1ngLabs/cricket-client/README.md

 # The Cricket Project

-A local library in Hanoi
+A local library and bookstore in Hanoi